Saturday, September 25, 2010

 THE PLOT

-After taking damage in an ion storm, the Enterprise stops at Starbase 11 for repairs.
-Once there, however, Kirk finds himself accused of criminal negligence in the death of a crew member during the storm.
-Crewman Finney was in the ion pod during the storm, and failed to get out of the pod before it had to be ejected.
-Kirk insists he followed all the proper protocols, and that he gave Finney plenty of time to escape.
-But when the records are checked, they show that Kirk ejected the pod while the ship was still at yellow alert.
+Records Officer Benjamin Finney had been in the ion pod during the storm, and he failed to get out of the pod before it had to be ejected.
+Kirk insists that he followed all the proper protocols, and that he gave Finney plenty of time to escape.
+But when the computer is checked, it shows that Kirk ejected the pod while the ship was still at yellow alert.

 Put on trial by a skilled prosecutor, Kirk must rely on the battered, computer-phobic attorney Samuel T. Cogley (guest star Elisha Cook) to defend him.
 But as the evidence against Kirk mounts, even he begins to wonder if he may have made a mistake that cost a crewman his life!